kvcvc/isic/README.md

 ## Documentation

-For complete documentation about the available operations, please see the auto-generated JSDocs documentation pages.
-These contain detailed information about which methods are available and how to use them.
+For complete documentation about the available operations, please see the [auto-generated JSDocs documentation](./docs).

 ## License